dryland environments contain

 have disappeared and many others are struggling to survive in remnant

-The Otago skink is one of the most
+The Otago skink and grand skink are among the most

 in New Zealand.

 They used to be abundant across their former range but are now

 of that area in two disjunct, relict populations.
 Otago skinks were

 the Alexandra basin in the 1970s but have now disappeared.
 Otago and grand skinks are at